 The Culprits behind The Consortium

 Lewis D'Aubin started the C.O.G., in recorded form, in the late 80's and early 90's as an outlet for his twisted exercises in songwriting and recording.
 In 1996, after eight years of mixing and producing other bands, he decided he could put on a better show than any of them and formed the first stage version of The Consortium of Genius.
-Now, six years and four musicians later, he has assembled the strongest and most capable version of the band ever.
+Now, fifteen years later, he has assembled the strongest and most capable version of the band ever.
 Lewis acts as director, producer, cameraman, writer, editor, programmer, drummer, soundman and lead vocalist for the group.
 He is employed as a computer programmer and in his spare time enjoys collecting and restoring vintage arcade games and pinball machines.

 Jim Fairchild Graduated from LSU in 1991 with a degree in accounting, minor in photography.
 Making a living as a professional photographer and sign maker, Jim played bass in several bands in the New Orleans and Baton Rouge area, including Stressball, Dead Rebecca and Stone Poets.
 With the Stone Poets, Jim helped record the Poet's debut CD "Terra Firma" and played an opening stint touring with the Smithereens.
 Jim is an avid photography and film buff.
 He met Lewis and immediately became a C.O.G. fan, helping with filming whenever possible.
 Jim was asked to join the C.O.G. in early 2001 and has been heard saying on repeated occasions "This is the most fun band I've ever been in."